CS297P-SAD/sadfs/doc/reports/sprint-report-template.md

 | :---: | :----: |
 |  |  |

-### Sponsor Meeting:
-This section should answer the following questions:
-* What was discussed?
-* What did the sponsor like?
-* What should be improved?

 ### Sprint Retrospective:
 This section should answer the following questions:
 * What did you do this sprint?